estuardoquan/docker-image-servers/README.md

-### The following backend configuration can be created through:
+### The following NGINX configuration can be created through:

 This set of ENV variables in docker with proxymurder/camarero:latest